KohDingYuan/portfolio/README.md

         <img src="./assets/images/uni_teamproj_mobile.png" alt="Uni Team Project Front End Interface" />
         <img src="./assets/images/uni_teamproj_dashboard.png" alt="Uni Team Project Back End Interface" />

-        <p>For this project, I was responsible for the technical leadership of a 10-person team in the development of a cross-platform mobile application intended to simplify the travel survey process, aligned with the requirements specified by our client, Nippon Koei Co., Ltd. The mobile application was designed to collect GPS and Bluetooth connection logs, facilitating more convenient data sharing by respondents through a web-based questionnaire.
+        <p>For this project, I was responsible for the technical leadership of a 10-person team in the development of a cross-platform mobile application intended to simplify the travel survey process, aligned with the requirements specified by our client, Nippon Koei Co., Ltd.<br><br>The mobile application was designed to collect GPS and Bluetooth connection logs, facilitating more convenient data sharing by respondents through a web-based questionnaire.
 By replacing the traditional door-to-door survey method, our solution enables more accurate and efficient data collection.<br><br>I also oversaw the integration of a web-based dashboard that allows administrators to manage surveys, accounts, and conduct data analysis.
-This dashboard interfaces with the mobile application via a Web API and supports cloud-based data storage.
-The project's ultimate objective was to streamline the travel survey process, enhance the user experience, and contribute valuable data to support urban redevelopment and transportation improvement initiatives.</p>
+This dashboard interfaces with the mobile application via a Web API and supports cloud-based data storage.<br><br>The project's ultimate objective was to streamline the travel survey process, enhance the user experience, and contribute valuable data to support urban redevelopment and transportation improvement initiatives.</p>

         <details>
             <summary>Technical Details</summary>